How to verify the validity of SafeQod (formerly Ubiqod Key) token?

 API call

-You need to retrieve the token content and the serial number of the issuing Ubiqod Key from the redirected URL parameters.
+You need to retrieve the token content and the serial number of the issuing SafeQod (formerly Ubiqod Key) from the redirected URL parameters.

 You can then verify the validity of the token by calling the GET route: https://k.ubiqod.com/key/validatetoken